Measure 43 Initiative

 As a UCSC undergraduate, there are a variety of ways to get involved in activities funded by Measure 43.

-- In Fall 2014 a call for proposals will be launched with criteria for students and registered student organizations to apply for resources to support research, education, and outreach initiatives for the 2015 academic year.
-The deadline to apply is December 15, 2014.
-See below for grants that were awarded in past years.
+- Look for the call for proposals with criteria for students and registered student organizations to apply for resources to support research, education, and outreach initiatives for the 2016-2017 academic year.
+The call for proposals will be posted in Fall Quarter, 2016.

 - In addition, existing internship and program efforts noted in the measure will continue to provide exciting opportunities and pathways for you to grow and be engaged!

-- Noted events and programs sponsored by Measure 43 in 2014 will be announced on the Measure 43 Upcoming Events page and on the CASFS calendar.
+- Noted events and programs sponsored by Measure 43 in 2016-17 are listed on the Measure 43 Upcoming Events page and on the CASFS calendar.

 For more information please contact Tim Galarneau at email@example.com or 831.459-3248